pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.hbs.md).
 - Install the [Tekton component](../tekton/install-tekton.hbs.md).
-- If you want to store results, install AMR, and AMR Observer.
+- To store results, install AMR, and AMR Observer.
 Downstream Tanzu Application Platform services, such as Tanzu Developer Portal and Tanzu CLI, depend on scan results stored in SCST - Store to display correctly.
 For more information, see [Artifact Metadata Repository Observer for Supply Chain Security Tools - Store](../scst-store/amr/install-amr-observer.hbs.md).

 >**Note** If you are installing SCST - Scan 2.0 in a cluster with restricted Kubernetes Pod Security Standards, you must update configurations for the Tekton Pipelines package.
 See [Scanning in a cluster with restricted Kubernetes Pod Security Standards](./app-scanning-troubleshooting.hbs.md#scanning-in-a-cluster-with-restricted-kubernetes-pod-security-standards).